asvae/my-articles/es6-mapping/article.md

 }
 ```

-After implementing those classes actual mapping is a no brainer:
+After doing these classes actual mapping is a no-brainer:
 ```javascript
 new Order(response)
 ```